enze-chen/mi-book-2021/week_1/02/reading_docs.md

 - [Matplotlib](https://matplotlib.org/stable/contents.html): `matplotlib.org/stable/contents/html`
 - [Scikit-learn](https://scikit-learn.org/stable/index.html): `scikit-learn.org/stable/index.html`
 - [Pymatgen](https://pymatgen.org/index.html): `pymatgen.org/index.html`
+- [Matminer](https://hackingmaterials.lbl.gov/matminer/): `hackingmaterials.lbl.gov/matminer/`

 We offer two more points of guidance regarding your search:
-- You can try using the search bar on these sites for direct results, which are generally pretty good.
+- You can _try using the search bar on these sites for direct results_, which are generally pretty good.
 In other words, while we did not advise doing this in the previous section (since it's hard to pinpoint where we'll find answers to those broad inquiries), we _do_ recommend doing this if there's a question about how to use a specific package/function.
 An example would be to actually click the NumPy link above and search `numpy.mean` directly on the search bar on that page.
 - If you take the "Google search" route, be aware of _different versions_ of these packages, which may give different results.